 Walter holds a Bachelors in English and Computer Science from the University of Alabama in Huntsville.
 Read Full Bio »

-Cameron Summerson is the News Editor at How-To Geek and Review Geek, where he’s responsible for curating news coverage and making sure the editorial team is always on top of the latest.
+Cameron Summerson is Senior Editor at How-To Geek and Review Geek, where he’s responsible for curating news coverage and working with the rest of the editorial team to make sure our content is the best it can be.
 Cam joined the team in 2017.

 Cam’s career started nearly a decade ago as a news writer for Android Police, where he penned over 3,400 posts about Android and Chrome OS.
 He served as a Senior Editor on the Android Police team for three years before joining How-to Geek as the resident Android and Chrome expert.
 Cam’s work has also been published in several print editions of Consumers Digest magazine.
 He has written over 4,000 articles since 2011.

 You can think of Cam as HTG’s hype man.
 If there’s some cool, new, and exciting tech, he’s going to find it and make sure you know all there is to know about it.
 Read Full Bio »